Ryan-Holben/Ryan-Holben.github.io/_posts/2016-06-27-the-kings-law.md

 summary:    We use probability to predict of a law will successfully impact the balance of boys & girls born in a fictitious country.
 categories: math probability
 ---
-<tiny>Problem source: [http://pzl.jp/en/q1](http://pzl.jp/en/q1)</tiny>

 # The King's Law

 <center>![](http://pzl.jp/en/uimg/1_f3c43373425d441d447efce148b4a193q.jpg?1467094317)</center>
-This is a neat little problem I ran across today.
+This is a neat little problem I ran across today [here](http://pzl.jp/en/q1).
 The scenario goes like so:

     Deciding that his kingdom needed more women, the king proclaimed a new law: